ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ## Configuration {#pa-config}

 ### Tasks

-Each PA protocol is associated with a *PA task* that specifies the measurements that are to be collected and the protocol that will be used to collect them:
+Each PA protocol is associated with a *PA task* that specifies the measurements that are to be collected:

 ~~~
 struct {
   uint16 version;
   opaque id[16];
 } PATask;
 ~~~

 The first field, `version` specifies the version of this document.
-The second field, `id` is an opaque identifier used by the clients, aggregators, and collector to uniquely identify the PA task at hand.
+The second field, `id`, is an opaque identifier used by the clients, aggregators, and collector to uniquely identify the PA task at hand.
 We will call it the *task id* in the remainder.

 [TODO: Decide how the `PATask` is configured.
-Eventually this will be distributed, in an authenticated manner, from the collector the other parties.
+Eventually this will be distributed, in an authenticated manner, from the collector to the other parties.
 For now, we just assume this value is negotiated out-of-band.]

 ### Parameters

-Associated to each task is the set of PA protocol parameters.
-These are encoded by the `PAParam` structure, which also includes the task:
+Associated to each task are the *PA Parameters* encoded by the `PAParam`
+structure:

 ~~~
 struct {
   PATask task;
+  Url helper_urls<1..2^16-1>;
+  HpkeConfig collector_config;
   uint64 batch_size;
+  uint64 batch_window;
   PAProto proto;
   select (PAClientParam.proto) {
     case prio: PrioParam;